Faith — What Is It? Why Is It Important? How Does It Grow?

 The doctrine of faith in God shows that our faith is the result of knowing the LORD — which means the result of relationship — as well as knowing God’s word & promises.
 So it’s faith in God, not faith in faith.

 In other words, the power in biblical faith stems from its object — God.
 Genuine faith must have an object and that object is the character of the Almighty Creator.
-It’s not something in us that makes faith work, but rather the character of God.
+It’s not something in our flesh that makes faith work, but rather the character of God combined with the faith that spring from our reborn spirit and the indwelling Holy Spirit (Titus 3:5 & 1 Corinthians 6:19).
 Faith (belief) is simply the natural response to God, his Word and his creation.
 This prevents faith from becoming a human work and gives all the glory of our faith exploits to the LORD.

 This is an encouragement to go deeper in your relationship with the Lord and to grow in the knowledge of God’s Word and the promises thereof (2 Peter 3:18), as well as the promises the Holy Spirit gives to you personally.